IBM/integrity-enforcer/docs/README_QUICK.md

   ```
   kubectl label namespace secure-ns integrity-enforced-
   ```
-- A secret resource (ie-certpool-secret / keyring-secret) which contains public key and certificates should be setup for enabling signature verification by IE.
+- A secret resource (iv-certpool-secret / keyring-secret) which contains public key and certificates should be setup for enabling signature verification by IV.

 ---

-## Install Integrity Enforcer
+## Install Integrity Verifier
 ​
-This section describe the steps for deploying Integrity Enforcer (IE) on your cluster.
+This section describe the steps for deploying Integrity Verifier (IV) on your cluster.
 We will use RedHat OpenShift cluster and so use `oc` commands for installation.
 (You can use `kubectl` for Minikube or IBM Kubernetes Service.)

 ### Retrive the source from `integrity-enforcer` Git repository.